-Reader engagement with digital magazine content feels trickier somehow these days.
+Good magazine content strategy requires reader engagement.
+With digital magazine content, that can be trickier these days when everyone’s heard everything already and probably too often.
 Engagement is almost a dirty word in some circles now.
 Marketers used it so much in the early days of 2.0 social media in the 2000’s and 2010’s that it has become a cliche known for its failures more than for its successes and potential.
 Engage!
 People stare, blink, cough, blink, and then turn and casually walk away.

 Many think engagement is about smiling or flaunting one trait alone.
 Or talking loudly.
-Or moving your hands around in enormous frantic gestures while standing on a table.
-Or even “calling out” other people via the Internet, and so on.
+Maybe moving your hands around in enormous frantic gestures while standing on a table.
+Or even “calling out” other people via the Internet.
 Wow that’s sad.
 But it’s not the reality of engagement at all!
 For digital magazine content and marketing, this is all the more true.

 Those that frequently engage know that engaging is whatever is needed, but 100% from the heart.
 The truth is that periodical engagement strategies are evolving since the early days of social media, not devolving.
 And those time-tested strategies are working for many out there every day, especially for digital magazines.

 Lots of magazines, as well as author- influencers, are engaging audiences through content, creating subscribers, many of which follow the brand on multiple channels.
 Digital publishing is just one small part of the overall cross-market digital marketing renaissance.
 Twitter features rock stars not just in music, but in politics, and even in news anchoring.
 Your magazine (or you as editor) can be the rock star of your periodical niche.